-“So what do you do?”
+“So, what do you do?”

 What do you say when someone asks you this question?
-Do you have a simple and clear statement explaining what you do?
-Does it make the listener want to lean-in wanting to hear more?
+Do you have a simple and clear statement explaining what it is you do?

-- What you offer is extremely technical and the average person just wont understand.
+- What you offer is extremely technical, and the average person just won’t understand.

 - What you offer is complex and hard to describe.